 In this section

-Holter event monitor
+Holter monitor for kids

 When symptoms such as dizziness, fainting, low blood pressure, prolonged fatigue, or palpitations continue to occur without a definitive diagnosis obtained with a resting EKG, your child's physician may request an EKG tracing to be run over a long period of time.
 Certain arrhythmias (a fast, slow, or irregular heartbeat) which can cause the symptoms noted above may occur only sporadically, or may occur only under certain conditions, such as stress.
 Arrhythmias of this type are difficult to obtain on an EKG tracing that only runs for a few minutes.